Effects of mean-field momentum dependence on pion production in intermediate-energy heavy-ion collisions: Introduction

-In this work we investigate how nucleon momentum fractionation influences pion production in Au+Au collisions at HADES energies, by using the lattice Boltzmann-Uehling-Uhlenbeck (LBUU) transport model~\cite{Wang:2018yce,Wang:2019ghr,Wang:2020ixf} incorporated with the extended Skyrme interactions named N5LO Skyrme pseudopotential~\cite{Wang:2024xzq}.
-Our results indicate that the nucleon momentum fractionation effect can significantly influence pion production.
+In this work we investigate how the momentum dependence of nucleon mean-field potentials influences pion production in Au+Au collisions at HADES energies, by using the lattice Boltzmann-Uehling-Uhlenbeck (LBUU) transport model~\cite{Wang:2018yce,Wang:2019ghr,Wang:2020ixf} incorporated with the extended Skyrme interactions named N$5$LO Skyrme pseudopotential~\cite{Wang:2024xzq}.
+Our results indicate that the momentum dependence of nucleon mean-field potentials can significantly influence pion production.

 This paper is organized as follow.
 A brief introduction to the model, particularly the incorporated extended Skyrme interactions with different momentum dependence and the modeling of pion production, is provided in Section~\ref{Sec2}.
 We present and discuss our results in Section~\ref{Sec3}, and conclude with a summary and outlook in Section~\ref{Sec4}.